emrul17/PortfolioProjects/README.md

 Based on the exploraory data analysis i chose Four regression model and GradientBoosting gives the best result.
 MSE for gradientBoosting model is 377.45402752571204

 # Parameter tuning
 GridSearchCV is used to find the best parameters.
-Best score for the parameters are found to be…  Using best parameters final MSE is found to be…
+Best score for the parameters are found to be 'learning_rate': 0.1, 'max_depth': 5, 'n_estimators': 250 .
+Using best parameters final MSE is found to be 356.41210502710135.
 # Predictions
 Final prediction is made based on the best parameters for the chosen model- gradientBoosting
 # Feature Importance
 Feature importance method is used to find the important feature that influences the predictions.
-Most important features are identified as jobtype, yearsExperience and milefrommetropolices
+Most important features are identified as jobtype, yearsExperience and milefrommetropolices.